 - inappropriate behaviors,

-- eating abnormalities such as ingesting non-nutritive substances (e.g., spoiled food),
+- eating disturbances such as ingesting non-nutritive substances (spoiled food, for example),

 - irritability.

-- Anomia or difficulty finding words or naming objects (this is the fundamental symptom),
+- Anomia or difficulty finding words or naming objects (this would be the fundamental symptom),

 - inappropriate use of verb tenses,